-With Redstone build 4 Insider Build 17063 ( Windows 10 April 2018 Update ) Microsoft Introduced Timeline feature that allows users to review their activity history and quickly return to their previous tasks.
-In a previous article, we discuss How to enable and Use Windows Timeline Feature on Windows 10 April 2018 Update And Redstone build 4.
+With Windows 10 1803 aka April 2018 update Microsoft Introduced Timeline feature that allows users to review their activity history and quickly return to their previous tasks.
+In a previous article, we discussed how to enable and Use Windows Timeline Feature on Windows 10.
 If you find no use for this feature, or you simply don’t want Windows 10 collecting your activities, it’s possible to disable the feature with just a few clicks using the Settings app. let’s see how to disable Timeline in Windows 10 April 2018 Update

 Disable Timeline In Windows 10